 If you frequent my blog fairly regularly, you will know that I love chicken.
 I can eat chicken every day and never tire of it although I do like to prepare it in many different ways.
 Last week I pulled out a couple of chicken breasts from my freezer, cut them lengthwise into cutlets, pounded them thin and stuffed them with spinach and grated pecorino cheese.
 Thinking they needed a little something extra, I wrapped them in paper thin slices of pancetta.
 If I say so myself, these chicken rolls, or pollo involtini were delicious, and I know I will be making them again fairly regularly.
 When I prepare chicken in this way, I like to brown them on all sides really well, then slowly braise them until they are cooked through and tender.
 For this recipe I simply used a combination of white wine and chicken broth to braise the chicken, and flavored it with some chopped fresh sage from my garden.

 To simplify things, you can either buy the chicken cutlets, or cut your own from skinless chicken breasts which is very easy.
 I find it easiest to cut the chicken into cutlets if it is still a little frozen and I use a sharp chef’s knife to cut thin layers (1/3 inch thick) lengthwise.
 I had a bowl of sautéed spinach in my refrigerator already, but you can use frozen spinach if needed.
 Simply thaw the spinach, squeeze well to remove all excess liquid, then dress the spinach with 1 clove of minced garlic, a drizzle of olive oil, salt and pepper.
-We can buy slices of pancetta here in Umbria that are so thin you can almost see through them which is what I used for my chicken rolls.
 If you cannot find thinly sliced pancetta, look for the thinest sliced bacon you can find.

 - 8 Chicken Cutlets